-1 What is the typical structure of a real-estate-related business combination?
+What is the typical structure of a business combination involving a publicly traded real estate-owning entity?

-Generally, business combinations of real-estate-related businesses occur through the merger or acquisition of a publicly traded real estate company.
-These 'public real estate M&A deals' are structured to take into account tax, regulatory and operational considerations.
+Generally, business combinations of real estate-related businesses occur through the merger or acquisition of a publicly traded real estate company.
+These public real estate merger and acquisition (M&A) deals are structured to take into account tax, regulatory and operational considerations.
 Typically, such transactions are structured as 'triangular mergers' in which a wholly owned subsidiary of the acquirer is merged with the target.
 Triangular mergers take one of two forms: 'forward' or 'reverse'.
 In a forward triangular merger, the acquirer's merger subsidiary, not the target, survives the merger.
 In the reverse triangular merger, the target survives, resulting in the target becoming a wholly owned subsidiary of the acquirer.
 Reverse triangular mergers frequently provide the benefit of avoiding third-party consent rights resulting from changes of control or assignment.
-Public M&A deals (other than where underlying assets are few in number) are rarely, if ever, structured as asset sales due to the time and expense required to evaluate direct transfer restrictions and to prepare title transfer documents for each property individually.
+Public M&A deals (other than where underlying assets are few in number) are rarely, if ever, structured as asset sales because of the potential for two levels of taxation of proceeds, the time and expense required to evaluate direct transfer restrictions and to prepare title transfer documents for each property individually.

 The structuring of public transactions involving one or more real estate investment trusts (REITs) depends on the corporate structure of each REIT.
-REITs are often structured as umbrella partnership REITs, or UPREITs, that hold and operate properties through a wholly owned or partially owned operating partnership in which the REIT is the general partner.
+REITs are often structured as umbrella partnership REITs (UPREITs) that hold and operate properties through a wholly owned or partially owned operating partnership in which the REIT is the general partner.
 In this scenario, in addition to a merger of the publicly traded entity operating as a REIT (which is typically a corporation), the operating partnership of the target may be merged with the acquirer or survive the merger as subsidiary.
 The structuring analysis is influenced by limitations in the governing documents of the entities, tax treatment of the transaction and the most efficient tax treatment of the post-closing company.